zaiisao/Documentation/en/Video/product_video.md

 title: Agora Video Overview
 description:
 platform: All Platforms
-updatedAt: Wed Nov 14 2018 16:54:47 GMT+0000 (UTC)
+updatedAt: Wed Nov 14 2018 16:55:48 GMT+0000 (UTC)
 ---
 # Agora Video Overview
 The Agora Native SDK for Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes.

-The major difference between Agora Video Call and [Agora Video Interactive Broadcast](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:
+The difference between an Agora Video Call and [Agora Video Interactive Broadcast](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:
-* During an Agora Video Call that highlights fluency and low latency, all users are of the same role and can talk to each other freely.
-A typical scenario of the Agora Video Call is the video conference call for multi persons.
+* An Agora Video Call prioritizes fluency and low latency.
+All users are the same role and can talk to each other freely.
+A typical scenario of an Agora Video Call is a video conference call for many persons.
-* During an Agora Video Interactive Broadcast that highlights high voice quality, users are divided into Host and Audience.
-Only the host can talk.
-If a user wants to talk, he must change his role as host first.
-A typical scenario of the Agora Video Interactive Broadcast is the online interactive class.
+* An Agora Video Interactive Broadcast prioritizes high voice quality.
+Users can be the host or audience, where only the host can talk.
+A user who wants to talk must change the role to a host.
+A typical scenario of an Agora Video Interactive Broadcast is an interactive online class.

 ## Functions and Scenarios